 A special edition of NBC’s American TV show, The Midnight Special was recorded on 18, 19 & 20 October 1973 in London, and broadcast on 16 November 1973 in America only.

-The 1980 Floor Show (a pun on the song ‘1984’) was Bowie’s first appearance since his infamous retirement of Ziggy Stardust on 3 July 1973 at the Hammersmith Odeon.
+The 1980 Floor Show (a pun on George Orwell’s futuristic novel ‘1984’) was Bowie’s first appearance since his infamous sudden retirement of Ziggy Stardust on 3 July 1973 at the Hammersmith Odeon.
 It was also his final appearance as Ziggy.
 The 1980 Floor Show was a spectacular stage production, filmed over 3 days at The Marquee Club in Soho, London.

 The first day of The 1980 Floor Show was filmed at a studio.
 The actual filming at the Marquee was done on the 19th & 20th October.
 Bowie personally chose the intimate venue after considering the possibility of a full-scale live concert (rejected by NBC as too expensive).